 Are you being extorted?

-If you or someone you know is facing or has faced these types of issues as a result of using a sugar baby website, the law firm Minc LLC can help.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.
+If you or someone you know is being extorted online as a result of using a sugar baby website, the law firm Minc Law can help.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online by filling out our online contact form.